siv-org/silently-cancellable-votes/readme.md

   - in circuit:
     - pass merkle root,
     - pass message, hash within circuit. that's a leaf.
-    - hash up a level with it's neighbors, to get hash one level up.
+    - hash up a level with its neighbors, to get hash one level up.
       - repeat again until you get to root.
       - QED the message is present in the root.